dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 - Divine Right vs. the mandate of heaven
   - how was the mandate of heaven similar to the social contract theory? (original reference to mandate of heaven )

-#### Expound Notes from "The Spear of Destiny and Splicing Families" ?